 - “A Wild Life” will feature a talk by Michael “Nick” Nichols, former National Geographic magazine editor at large for photography, on techniques to create genre-bending wildlife photography that combines elements of fine art with photojournalism.
 7:30 to 9 p.m. $25.
 Grosvenor Auditorium, National Geographic, 1600 M St. NW.
 202-857-7700.

-- The Immigration Film Festival will feature Fernando Luis González Mitjáns’ 2015 film “Limpiadores,” about a group of Latin American immigrants working as janitorial and cleaning staff at London’s most prestigious universities who decide to unionize and campaign for pension, health and vacation benefits.
+- The Immigration Film Festival will feature Fernando Luis González Mitjáns’ 2015 film “Limpiadores,” about a group of Latin American immigrants working as janitorial and at maid services at London’s most prestigious universities who decide to unionize and campaign for pension, health and vacation benefits.
 Noon.
 Free; reservations suggested.
 AFL-CIO, 815 16th St. NW. immigrationfilmfest.org.
 The festival’s “No Room for Refugees” series will continue through Oct.
 28 at various venues.

 - “Revolutionary Rising: Soviet Film Vanguard” will feature a screening of Esfir Shub’s 1927 movie “The Fall of the Romanov Dynasty.”
 2:30 p.m.
 Free.
 East Building Auditorium, National Gallery of Art, 4th Street and Pennsylvania Avenue NW.
 202-737-4215.